Scalingo/documentation/_posts/languages/php/2000-01-01-wordpress.md

 ### Customize the Scalingo Distribution

 You may need to customize a bit the above-mentioned distribution in order to add a plugin or a theme for instance.

-1. Clone the distribution
+Follow these instructions to get started:

-   In order to do that, you first need to clone the distribution:
+1. Clone the distribution:

    ```bash
    git clone https://github.com/Scalingo/scalingo-wordpress